© 2020 Suze Orman Media Inc. | All rights reserved.

 Whether it is a sudden illness such as the coronavirus or the onset of dementia later in life, a financial power of attorney is such an important step to protect yourself from financial issues.

-A financial power of attorney is one of the four legal documents that I believe everyone must have and is included in the Will & Trust Kit.
+A financial power of attorney is one of the four legal documents that I believe everyone must have and is included in the Must Have Documents Online Program.

 The difference between a will and a trust is when they kick into action.